acts-project/acts/docs/plugins/dd4hep.md

     ```

 - The tracking geometry needs to be built from bottom to top to ensure
   navigation.
-Therefore the different hierarchies need to be sorted ascending.
+Therefore, the different hierarchies need to be sorted ascending.
   Per default the sub detectors are sorted by the id of their `DetElement`.
   In case another sorting needs to be applied, the users can provide their own
   function.